 I grew up far from any ocean beaches, but as a Canadian the feeling of being small is familiar.
 I spent months of every summer vacation camping in the shadow of the towering, ancient Rocky Mountains.
-When you encounter something big and old one is reminded in every moment of our newness and smallness.
+When you encounter something big and old like the Rockies, you’re reminded in every moment of your newness and smallness.

 But here on this white sand, it’s a different kind of feeling small than in the mountains.
 In the mountains, I am dwarfed, all the time.
-It is quiet in the Mountains, quieter than other places because unless you are at a rushing river or a waterfall, or the wind is strong enough to push the trees, the higher air pressure dampens all sound.
+It is quiet in the Mountains, quieter than other places, because unless you are at a rushing river or a waterfall, or unless the wind is strong enough to push the trees, the higher air pressure dampens all sound.
 Being in the Canadian Rockies is like always wearing earmuffs.
 Everything is subdued.
-Noise drops off.
-And anything smaller than you is only barely smaller than you when compared to the size of the mountains.
-You are part of everything because you are small, all of it in the shadow.
+Noise just drops off.
+And anything smaller than you is only barely smaller than you when compared to the epic size of the mountains.
+You are part of everything because you are small, all of it in the shadow of the mountains.

-When my daughter says that we’re small what I think she means, or at least what I feel here on Sapelo, is that being on Sapelo is being just another part of life in a vast intricate system of intersecting life.
+When my daughter says that we’re small, what I think she means, or at least what I feel that she means here on Sapelo, is that being on Sapelo is just another part of being life in a vast intricate system of life.
 In the Rockies, you are small because something is big.
-Here we are small because there are so many small things of which we are a part, each thing intersecting with the other in very obvious and in many less obvious ways.
+Here we are small because there are so many small things of which we are only a part, each small thing intersecting with the other in very obvious and in many less obvious ways.
 Every moment on Sapelo is a meeting moment because Sapelo is a meeting place of many, many things.

-It’s easy to look at any beach and say that it’s an intersection, a meeting of two things, because that’s what is: water meet land.
-But Sapelo is even more so a meeting place.
-It is a physical intersection of manifold natural systems, all of them compounded upon the other.
-Sapelo is an important natural tributary, where salt-water animals will swim in, birth, and then raise and nurse their young in the moderated freshwater on the west side of the island, amongst marches that filter out the salt.
+It’s easy to look at any beach and say that it’ a meeting of two things, because that’s what is: water, land.
+But Sapelo is even more so a meeting place, of so many things.
+It is an intersection of manifold natural systems, all of them compounded upon the other.
+Sapelo, for example, is where salt-water animals will swim in, birth, and then raise and nurse their young in the moderated freshwater on the west side of the island, amongst marches that filter out the salt.
 Their young grow, then migrate into the seawater.

 Sapelo is a place of spiritual intersection too, a place to feel God, because God is the Creator, and God created and creates Life, and Sapelo courses and bursts with life upon life, systems of life upon systems of life, systems upon systems.

 With all of this life, with God so present, I feel helpless at Sapelo, though I don’t think much of it, because there’s so much to see and do.
-But if I stop and face into that feeling, I look down the horizon of the ocean, say, or the long stretch of beach, I am reminded that I am only playing a role in a large system playing itself out.
-Everything big and small with and in a place and a direction.
+But if I stop and face into that feeling, I look down the horizon of the ocean, say, or the long stretch of beach, I am reminded that I am myself playing a role in a large system playing itself out.
+Everything big and small with and in a place and given a direction.

-Sapelo is an old island, but in the way that it has contained natural systems, it has similarly contained human natural systems.
-White people brought enslaved Africans to Sapelo many years ago, and while the ancestors of those white owners of human beings long since moved away, the ancestors of the enslaved remain, at least for now.
-But systems persist, especially in places like Sapelo, and even though slavery as an active system is gone, the system remains.
+Sapelo is an old island, but, in the way that it has contained natural systems, Sapelo has similarly contained manifold human natural systems.
+White people enslaved and trafficked Africans to Sapelo many years ago, and while the ancestors of those white owners of human beings long since moved away, the ancestors of the enslaved remain, at least for now.
+Those systems persist, especially in places like Sapelo, and even though slavery as an active system is gone, the system’s legacy remains.
 There are now only some 50 ancestors still living on the island.
-The system of white supremacy has piece by piece deconstructed the infrastructure, education, business and homes of the ancestors of people who were forced to live on Sapelo against their will a long time ago.
+The system of white supremacy has, piece by piece over time, deconstructed the infrastructure, education, business and homes of the ancestors of people who were forced to live on Sapelo against their will a long time ago.

-And here we are on the beach, five white folk, staring at the sky, feeling small, perhaps on the same beach that those Africans set foot on hundreds of years ago, us at will, them at loss of life.
+And here we sit on the beach, five white folk, five Beeler, staring at the sky, feeling small, perhaps on the same beach that those Africans set foot on hundreds of years ago, us here at will, them against it, and at loss of of great life.

 And here I am now, writing this.
 So, what role am I playing here, miles away in Atlanta Georgia, by writing this now?
-What system is at play here, now?
+What system is at play, now?
 This sounds like an existential question.
 It is, but it’s not the kind that seems debatable in a grad school classroom.
 That extistentialness feels urgent, imminent when I think of Sapelo.
 When I stare at the sky and the water and the land of Sapelo, I wonder what choice do I have, if only to write?

 I think about the enslaved that lived on Sapelo, and their great great great grand sons and daughters who live on Sapelo now.
 I think about how we stopped to offer one of these grand sons a ride home.
-“I like riding on my bike,” he said, friendly, but I read into it as a way to say, “I don’t need you,” and I agree with him both in the moment and in my reading-into-it-ness, and we drove on.
+“I like riding on my bike,” he said, friendly, but I read into it as a way to say, “I don’t really need you, thank you” and I agree with him both in the obviousness of the moment, and in my navel-gazing reading-into-it-ness, and we drove on.

-I think about the conversation in the only store on the island where I overheard a white woman phoning her presumably white friend to tell her that land is cheap on Sapelo and there’s a property she should buy, and if she did, they’d then be neighbors.
-Though I definitely silently judge that woman, on the way back to Atlanta, my wife and I even discuss how we could live here, buy a home for the summer.
-How easy it would be for me.
+I think about the conversation in the only store on the island, where I overheard a white woman phoning her friend to tell her that land is cheap on Sapelo, and there’s a property she should buy, and if she did, they’d then be neighbors.
+Though I definitely silently judge that woman, on the way back to Atlanta, my wife and I even discuss how we could live at Sapelo, buy a home for the summer, visit, live here.
+How easy it would be.

 I think about the Sapelo fish fry we happened upon, and a white fisherman who was wearing a red MAGA-esque Brian Kemp hat, who kept making Trump jokes without recourse, because, I guess, he could, even though Sapelo residents rolled their eyes behind his back.
-There it is, isn’t it: systems upon systems, one of which is the privilege of my kind, of white men: to both tell and laugh at ones own jokes.
+There it is, isn’t it: systems upon systems, one of which is the privilege of my kind, of white men, to both tell and laugh at ones’ own jokes.

-And thinking on all these things, all of which feel like the movements of great and great meaning longstanding, deep-wrought things, all these things are working and at work, and it holds down my spirit into the sand, like I’m caught in the mud, like a little crab who wants to close his eyes and bury into the sand and hope it just goes away.
+And thinking on all these things, all of which feel like the movements of great and great meaning of which is longstanding, these deep-wrought things, all these things that are working and at work, it holds down my spirit into the sand, like I’m caught in the mud, like a little crab who wants to close his eyes and bury into the sand and hope it just goes away.